-Regional accents are routinely discriminated against in the national media: frequently deemed unintelligible or vulgar.
-Until regional voices are incorporated into mainstream television dramas, Love Island and other reality TV shows will continue to offer the only outlet for regional relatability on the small-screen.
-To this end, I salute Love Island’s producers for refusing to succumb to London-centricity, even if the show contains a plethora of issues surrounding mental health and emotional abuse.
+Regional accents are routinely discriminated against in the national media, often deemed unintelligible or vulgar.
+Until regional voices are incorporated into mainstream television dramas, reality TV continues to offer the only outlet for regional relatability on the small-screen.
+Against this dominant trend, Love Island’s producers have refused to succumb to London-centricity – even if the show remains problematic on other accounts.

 Female political leaders have more demands placed upon them than their male counterparts: criticised for crying at the ‘wrong’ times, and for failing to cry when the gravity of the situation demands it.
 This paradox is enforced particularly hard upon older, Conservative-leaning women who tend to be more reserved in public.
 To avoid both sexism and ageism, journalistic obsession over women’s emotions, and their emotional responses, must stop altogether.
 Crying is not an objective science, and ‘to cry’ is not synonymous with ‘to feel.’